Discrete random walks on the group Sol: Introduction

 The aim of this article is to study the boundary behavior of discrete random walks, that is sequences of random variables $W_n=X_1\dots X_n$, where $X_i$ are independent group elements following a probability law $\m$ with discrete support and finite first moment.
 Kaimanovich has described the boundary behavior of such random walks on solvable Lie groups in \cite{Ksolv}.

 In the present particular case, this behavior depends firstly on the mean $\a=\E \m_z$ of the projection of $\m$ on the vertical $z$-axis.
-If $\a>0$, then the $x$-coordinates of the random walk converge almost surely to a real random variable $\x(\o)$ belonging to the boundary of the $zx$-hyperbolic plane, where the boundary circle is viewed as a real line together with a single infinity point.
-Similarly if $\a<0$, the $y$-coordinates converge to a real number $\x'(\o)$ in the boundary of the $zy$-plane.
+If $\a>0$, then the $x$-coordinate of the random walk converges almost surely to a real random variable $\x(\o)$.
+By adding a point at infinity, this real random variable can be seen as belonging to the boundary circle of the $zx$-hyperbolic plane.
+Similarly if $\a<0$, the $y$-coordinates converge to a real random variable $\x'(\o)$ viewed in the boundary of the $zy$-plane.
 The distribution $\n$ on $\R$ of the random variable $\x$ or $\x'$ is called the harmonic measure on the boundary of $Sol$.
+The distribution $\n$ is supported on one of these two real lines (or equivalently on one of the two boundary circles) according to the sign of the vertical drift $\a$.

-When $\a \neq 0$ and the measure $\m$ is non-degenerate on a cocompact lattice, the measure space $(\R,\n)$ is the Poisson boundary of the random walk, as shown by Kaimanovich \cite{Ksolv}.
-If $\a=0$, the behavior of the random walk is not described in terms of the boundary.
+When $\a \neq 0$ and the measure $\m$ is non-degenerate on a cocompact lattice, the measure space $(\R,\n)$ is actually the Poisson boundary of the random walk, as shown by Kaimanovich \cite{Ksolv}.
+If $\a=0$, the behavior of the random walk is not described in terms of the geometric boundary of $Sol$.
+In particular, when $\a=0$ and the measure $\m$ is supported on a cocompact lattice, the corresponding Poisson boundary is trivial.

 A natural question is to determine the regularity of the harmonic measure $\n$ with respect to Lebesgue measure on $\R$.
 A measure is said non-degenerate (resp. non-degenerate on a group $\G$) if the semi-group generated by its support is in fact a group (resp. the group $\G$).
 We present the following results.